maximebochon/tips/oracle-weblogic.md

 &nbsp;

-Configure a WAR to be able to use SLF4J without conflicting with WebLogic's version of SLF4J :
+:scroll: Configure a WAR to be able to use SLF4J without conflicting with WebLogic's version of SLF4J :
 - if not already done, create a `weblogic.xml` file in `WEB-INF` directory
 - add the two following `prefer-application-*` blocks to your `weblogic.xml`:
 ```xml